-Not happy with just rounding up 40-odd couples from hotels in Madh Island and Aksa, the Malwani police even made some of them call up their parents; they were finally allowed to go after 5 hours, Rs 1,200 fine and unlimited humiliation
+Not happy with just rounding up 40-odd couples from hotels in Madh Island, Aksa, Malwani police even made some of them call up their parents; they were finally allowed to go after 5 hours, Rs 1,200 fine

 The Malwani police, several of whose officers were suspended for allowing a spurious liquor racket to flourish in their jurisdiction, which led to the deaths of more than 100 people in the hooch tragedy last month, seem to have declared war on an easy target: sex.

 No city for lovers: Malwani police, under the supervision of DCP Vikram Deshpande, conducted the raid around 3 pm on Thursday in several lodges and two-star hotels in the vicinity of Madh Island and Aksa

 Consenting adults who had checked into various hotels in the Madh Island and Aksa area to get some privacy were shocked to find the police knocking on the doors of their rooms on Thursday.
 More than 40 couples were rounded up and taken to the police station, where they were insulted and some of them, especially college students, were made to call their parents.

 Schooled: Some of the people who were caught in the raid.
 They said they were insulted and some of them, especially college students, were asked to call their parents

 They were then charged with ‘indecent behaviour in public’, even though they were in private hotel rooms when they were ‘caught’, and fined Rs 1,200 before being let off nearly five hours later.

 Traumatised by the incident, a 19-year-old girl told mid-day that she is contemplating committing suicide because of the stigma and because her parents aren’t talking to her anymore.
 Another 21-year-old girl, who had gone to a hotel with her fiancé, whom she is supposed to marry next month, says she was slapped by a female constable for daring to protest against the action.